-You should be using somewhere in the neighborhood of 75 to 85% of your one rep max.
-This will probably put you somewhere in the neighborhood of 10 to 12 repetitions, give or take.
+You should be using somewhere in the neighbourhood of 75 to 85% of your one rep max.
+This will probably put you somewhere in the 10 to 12 rep range, give or take.

 This may seem like a lot of reps as opposed to 5 or 7 reps traditionally for building strength...